Terry Bogard: Gameplay

 When The King of Fighters was announced, Terry was quickly added into the franchise by the SNK staff, who noted "his popularity skyrocketed!"
 His development was overseen by many designers who "fretted over various aspects of his character".
 In retrospect the SNK staff noted he "became the powerhouse, getting a super punch cancel move added to his arsenal and becoming the fearsome character he is today".
 The ability to cancel the second hit of his standing punch move was added by one of the game's designers two hours before submitting the game's mask ROM.
 There were also arguments about the character's winpose, but in the end they decided on something new.
+Terry's alter ego "Wild Wolf" from KOF: Maximum Impact 2 was designed to share Terry's Garou: Mark of the Wolves with Rising Tackle and Round Wave having been removed, super special moves such as Power Stream and Rising Beat, which were in The King of Fighters 2003 and SVC Chaos, have been added, and many special moves are now affected by braking.
+This applies to moves that the player wonder if braking is even possible.

-Game designer Masahiro Sakurai said he wanted to show the original appeal of Terry in Smash when including him in the game.
+Game designer Masahiro Sakurai said he wanted to show the original appeal of Terry in Super Smash Bros. when including him in the game.
 Sakurai preferred using his Fatal Fury 2 design in Smash as he believes it is one of the most recognizable ones, most notably in the 1990s.
 In doing so, Terry was made to automatically look at his opponents in one-on-one fights, including jumps where the character spins.
 He was designed to be slower than most characters.
 A new move known as the Somersault Kick was created for Smash although the original moves were also retained.
 An airbased variation of his original projectile technique, the Power Wave, was also used to balance the character.
 In order to accommodate his full moveset, Terry is the only character who has different side special moves depending on whether the player inputs left or right, and can use Desperation Moves if his health reaches a critical point rather than as his Final Smash, which is a completely new move melding together his different Desperation Moves.

+In Masami Obari's Fatal Fury animated adaptations, Terry is given an original move taught by Tung Fu Rue in his last moments: the "Hado Senpukyaku" (波動旋風脚) in which Terry covers himself into a tornado to take down his enemies.
+The move was implemented in both Street Fighter 6 as a tribute to Obari but under the name of Rising Fang (ライジングファング).
+Obari also took note of the anime move's usage in gaming and posted on his X account that it was an honor and was overwhelmed being involved in fighting games series.